dfinity/motoko/design/IDL.md

 ### Parameters and Results

 `A` defines the argument mapping.
-Essentially, an argument list is serialised into the triple (T,M,R) as if it was a single closed record.
+Essentially, an argument list is serialised into the triple (TD,M,R) as if it was a single closed record.
 T and M are combined into a single byte stream B, where they are preceded by the string "DIDL" as a magic number and a possible list of type definitions.
 We assume that the argument values are sorted by increasing id.

 ```